Sound Event Detection of Weakly Labelled Data with CNN-Transformer and Automatic Threshold Optimization: Automatic threshold optimization

 \section{Automatic threshold optimization}

-To obtain the presence or absence of sound events in an audio clip, thresholds need to be applied to the system predictions.
-We set the thresholds $ \{ \mu_{1}, ..., \mu_{K} \} $ for all sound classes.
-For each sound event a segment with predicted presence probability over the threshold indicates the presence of the sound event.
-Segments with predicted presence probability below the threshold indicates the absence of the sound event.
-Higher threshold can lead to better precision and lower recall which may lead to miss detection of sound events.
-Lower threshold can lead to better recall and lower precision which can lead to false alarms.
+To obtain the presence or absence of sound events in an audio clip, AT systems need to apply thresholds to the system outputs.
+A sound class is predicted as presence if the AT output is larger than its corresponding threshold.
 The thresholds for AT are denoted as $ \Theta^{\text{AT}} = \{ \mu_{1}, ..., \mu_{K} \} $.
-Algorithm \ref{alg:at} shows the algorithm to obtain AT result from the predicted probability of sound events.
+Algorithm \ref{alg:at} shows the algorithm to obtain AT result from the AT system outputs.